It's the 21st century and we're still coming to terms with the primary organizing force of living systems - emotion.

 Learn the physics of all life.

 See and understand the patterns of emotions as real physical forces that shape our daily lives.

 Influence how these patterns drive and structure our relationships and organizations.

 Where this conversation takes us is wide-ranging - from medicine to technology, from the corporate world to the wildest natural ecosystems, from old-time traditional wisdom to bleeding-edge science.

 kevin behan, guest speaker

-Author of Your Dog is Your Mirror, Natural Dog Training, developer of the Immediate Moment Theory of emotional flow systems, and one of the nation’s foremost experts in the rehabilitation of aggressive and problem dogs.
+Author of Your Dog is Your Mirror, Natural Dog Training, developer of the Immediate Moment Theory of human/animal emotion, and one of the nation’s foremost experts in the rehabilitation of aggressive and problem dogs.